 Alternative G4 would include continued operation of the existing airport ferry for vehicles and passengers and new ferry service adjacent to that operation.
-New ferry terminals would be located adjacent to the existing ferry terminals and new ferries would operate on an adjacent ferry route from Charcoal Point on Revillagigedo Island to the airport on Gravina Island (see Figure 2.12).
+New ferry terminals berths would be located at diacent to the existing airport ferry terminals adjacent to the existing ferry berths and new ferries would operate on an adjacent ferry route from Charcoal Point on Revillagigedo Island to the airport on Gravina Island (see Figure 2.12).

 Facilities and Roadway.
 This alternative would cross Tongass Narrows approximately 2.8 miles north of downtown.
 The crossing distance is approximately 0.25 miles.
-This alternative would require two new ferry vessels and construction of a new ferry terminal on each side of
+This alternative would require two new ferry vessels and construction of a new ferry terminal berth on each side of Tongass Narrows adjacent to the existing airport ferry terminals berths.
+No dredging would be needed for the ferry berths.
+The following improvements would be made to Gravina Island roadways under Alternative G4: